MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Methods

 \subsection{Routing Strategies}

 We implement MoIRA task routing using two strategies:

 \begin{enumerate} \item \textbf{Embedding Similarity:} We embed both task descriptions and expert meta-descriptions using \textit{all-MiniLM-L6-v2} (23M parameters) \cite{reimers-2019-sentence-bert}.
-Cosine similarity determines the routed expert ID. \item \textbf{Prompt-Driven Routing:} \textit{SmolLM2-1.7B-Instruct} \cite{allal2025smollm2smolgoesbig} receives structured prompts\footnote{SmolLM2 receives a prompt containing meta-descriptions of each expert and a short chain-of-thought instruction set.
+The highest cosine similarity among all pairs determines the routed expert ID.
+This approach treats routing as a geometric retrieval problem, assuming that task instructions and expert capabilities share lexical overlap in a shared latent space.
+It is computationally negligible but relies on surface-level semantic alignment. \item \textbf{Prompt-Driven Routing:} \textit{SmolLM2-1.7B-Instruct} \cite{allal2025smollm2smolgoesbig} receives structured prompts\footnote{SmolLM2 receives a prompt containing meta-descriptions of each expert and a short chain-of-thought instruction set.
 Example tasks with matched specialists are provided to guide classification.
-The model is then asked to select the most appropriate expert (e.g., Output: 0, 1, or 2) based on task semantics.} containing the task and candidate expert descriptions.
-The model selects the most likely expert via language model inference. \end{enumerate}
+The model is then asked to select the most appropriate expert (e.g., Output: 0, 1, or 2) based on task semantics.} containing the task and candidate expert descriptions to select the expert via causal language modeling.
+Unlike embeddings, this leverages the probabilistic reasoning of a LM to approximate $\texttt{P}(\texttt{Expert}_\texttt{i} | \texttt{Task}, \texttt{Context})$.
+This allows the router to handle abstract instructions or disparate phrasing where geometric distance may fail, trading inference latency for higher zero-shot routing fidelity. \end{enumerate}

 Each expert is annotated with two distinct types of meta descriptions to support routing: